Faculty

 Our MA and PhD students can specialize in the sociology of health, families, social inequalities, or research methodology, benefiting from a small student-to-faculty ratio.
 We train graduate students for both traditional academic jobs at colleges and universities, as well as work in the public and private sector.
 We have a long tradition of training students for successful placements at non-academic positions, including think tanks, research organizations, government agencies, non-profit service organizations, and for-profit organizations.

-Get up-to-date news from the department and engage with us on the university's sociology Twitter account.
+Get up-to-date news from the department and engage with us on Facebook and Instagram.

 Department Facts